Ten Recording Arts Careers You May Not Have Thought Of

 We talked to Brandon and Career Development's Wynn Davis, and they gave us the rundown on some career opportunities in the audio industry that you may not have considered.

 - Audio for Video Games.
 Sound engineers in the gaming industry incorporate dialogue, sound design, and music into the soundtracks of video games.
 They'll compose music, create custom sound effects, and record ambient audio to be used in the game's background.
-Check out this profile on Full Sail grad Mark Kilborn, who was the Audio Lead on the Gearbox Software game Borderlands.
+Full Sail grad Mark Kilborn was the Audio Lead on the Gearbox Software game Borderlands.

 - Forensic Audio.
 Evidence gathered for trials includes noisy and incoherent audio recordings (like a muffled phone conversation or construction near a car), and it's a forensic audio technician's job to make those recordings as clear as possible.
 Forensic audio specialists are sometimes asked to serve as expert witnesses during trials and to authenticate recordings.
 Specialists work for both law enforcement agencies and private law firms, or on a freelance level as well.